sonyaouthred/Divvy/README.md

 In order to create a release build, you must attach a tag to your github commit/merge that starts with **v**.
 In order to ensure correct numbering, make the tag the next version number.
 As a sanity check, please make sure to build the app one last time before you push!
 Often we fix minor things just before a release that accidentally breaks something.
 Building the app & running on a simulator should be the absolute last thing you do before pushing.

+Testflight can also have different release builds created however due to premission that is a feature that can only be preform by the team directly.

 ## Code Structure

 The bulk of the source code resides in lib folder while the rest are the tests which are contained in the test directory.